rsyncOSX/RsyncUIdocs/content/post/Rsyncdaemon.md

 date = "2021-04-16"
 title =  "Rsync daemon setup"
 tags = ["passwordless","rsync daemon"]
-categories = ["remotelogins"]
+categories = ["remote servers"] lastmod = "2020-07-16"
-description = "How to setup remote logins by rsync daemon.
-There are also two methods for setting up." lastmod = "2020-07-16"
 +++
-With a few tweaks it is possible to get RsyncUI working with rsync daemon.
+With a few tweaks it is possible to get RsyncOSX working with rsync daemon.
 Be aware of not utilizing ssh, transfer of data is not encrypted.
 This is might not a problem on a local network, but I would not advise it on a public network.
 Also be aware of **snapshot is not possible** with a rsync daemon setup.

-Setting up a rsync daemon setup require a server side setup and some tweaks in RsyncUI.
+Setting up a rsync daemon setup require a server side setup and some tweaks in RsyncOSX.

 ## Server setup

 The sample setup below is based upon a Ubuntu 19.04 server.
 How to get the rsync daemon up and running on the Ubuntu server is not part of this document.
 The rsync daemon on the server is setup to listen on port 873.
 It is also advised that the versions of rsync are equal on both client and server.
 There are two solutions for enabling a rsync daemon connection.
 For both setup of `/etc/rsyncd.conf` serverside is required.

 The following lines are created on the server side in file: `/etc/rsyncd.conf`

 ```bash
 pid file = /var/run/rsyncd.pid
 lock file = /var/run/rsync.lock